Skip to main content

 Metz, TD; Clifton, RG; Gallagher, R; et. al.; RECOVER Initiative, PLOS ONE

-A COVID-19 infection can lead to new symptoms, or symptoms that do not go away.
+Having COVID-19 can lead to new symptoms, or symptoms that do not go away.
 This condition is called Long COVID.
 RECOVER researchers are working to answer questions about Long COVID in pregnant women.
 To do this, they are studying 2,300 pregnant women and their babies in the US to understand how often pregnant women get Long COVID; how the body changes when someone has Long COVID; what makes some people more likely to develop Long COVID, such as where a person lives and their age, race, and sex; and what happens in the body that might cause Long COVID.
-RECOVER researchers are also studying how COVID during pregnancy affects child development.
+RECOVER researchers are also studying how COVID-19 during pregnancy affects child development.
 This paper is important because it can show other scientists how to do their own research on Long COVID in pregnant women.

 Short Summary